ejeschke/ginga/doc/manual/plugins_local/pick.rst

 tab will still have content.
 It will also be marked with a central red "X" as shown.

-The contour plot will still be produced from the cutout:
+The contour plot will still be produced from the cutout, and the cuts plot will be updated in Quick Mode.

   .. image:: figures/pick-contour-no-candidate.png
      :width: 400px
      :align: center

-But all the other plots will be cleared.
+All the other plots will be cleared.

 The Settings Tab